Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

-\begin{theorem} Given $n$ contexts, $n$ task automata, $n^2-n$ transition automata, and assuming $t_{\texttt{trans}} < t_{\texttt{context}}$, we have that: \begin{itemize} \item Every time a context $C[i]$ is active, then $S[i]$ becomes active after at most $t_{\texttt{trans}}$ time units and no transition or task automaton besides $S[i]$ can become active. \end{itemize} \end{theorem}
+\begin{theorem} Given $n$ contexts, $n$ task automata, $n^2-n$ transition automata, and assuming $t_{\texttt{trans}} < t_{\texttt{context}}$, the following holds: \begin{itemize} \item Whenever a context $C[i]$ is active, $S[i]$ becomes active within $t_{\texttt{trans}}$ time units, and no other transition or task automaton becomes active. \end{itemize} \end{theorem}

-\begin{proof} \emph{Initial phase:} If the orchestrator and automata are all in the \textit{idle} state, according to Lemma~\ref{lem:contextfirst} and Lemma~\ref{lem:transspecmutex}, the system is in the initial step waiting for one (and only one) context to become active.
-If $C[i]$ becomes active, then the orchestrator immediately activates $S[i]$ by synchronizing on the $go$ channel.
+\begin{proof} \emph{Initial phase:} With the orchestrator and all and automata in \textit{idle}, Lemmas~\ref{lem:contextfirst} and \ref{lem:transspecmutex} imply the system is initially waiting for a single context to activate.
+If $C[i]$ becomes active, the orchestrator promptly activates $S[i]$ via the $go$ channel.